arbaz686/CO2Emission/README.md

 In this [article](https://towardsdatascience.com/supply-chain-sustainability-reporting-with-python-161c1f63f267), we introduce a simple methodology for **reporting CO2 emissions from your Distribution Network** using **Python and PowerBI**.

 ## **Definition**
-Based on the GHG Protocol corporate standard (Link), greenhouse gas emissions are classified into three scopes:
+Following the GHG Protocol corporate standard (Link), greenhouse gas emissions are classified into three scopes:

 - Scope 1: Direct emissions released into the atmosphere due to the company’s activities (e.g., company facilities like manufacturing plants/warehouses, company vehicles).
 - Scope 2: Indirect emissions from the generation of purchased energy (e.g., purchased electricity, gas).